 Male Reproductive System

-The testicles (also known as testes) are part of the male reproductive system.
+The testicles (also known as testes or testis) are part of the male reproductive system.
 These 2 golf ball size glands are held in a sac (scrotum) below the penis.
-But up to 3% of all full-term male children may be born with an undescended testicle (cryptorchidism).
-In these children one or both testicles have not dropped down into the scrotum from the abdomen.
+But up to 3 of every 100 full-term male children may be born with an undescended testicle (cryptorchidism).
+In these children 1 or both testicles have not dropped down into the scrotum from the abdomen.

 The testicles make male hormones such as testosterone.
 This hormone controls the sex drive in men.
 It also triggers the development of male traits.
 The testicles are where sperm (male reproductive cells) mature before being delivered to the vas deferens and ejaculated.
-The firmness of the testicle (also known as the testis) should be the same throughout.
-The size of the testicles should be about the same.
+The firmness of the testicle should be the same throughout.
+The size of the testicles should also be about the same.

 Rate of Testicular Cancer in Children